PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 - Added the M40A3 to the R700 weapon file
 - Throwing knife speed increased
 - Nade cooking removed to avoid suicide

+# 2021-04-22 - Update 6 - Hotfix 1

+Enhancements:

+- Change transparent weapon box from gold to normal color
+- Remove a king model that was only used by Viking

+Fixes:

+- Fix the server name having characters removed when the round changed
+- Zombie event: Fix the model instead of the script to fix the knife following the guardians
+- Fix the VIPs functions not working with an 8 character GUID
+- Fix the VIPs self revive message
+- Fix the VIPs RPG getting a new rocket at every weapon upgrade